Janosoft/DudeGuy/README.md

 I hope my project inspires others; that would be the greatest reward for me.

 ## Presentation

+Click on the image to see the presentation video

 [![Presentation Video](https://img.youtube.com/vi/Wrb0ImGhQqo/maxresdefault.jpg)](https://www.youtube.com/watch?v=Wrb0ImGhQqo)

 # How to install